Washington, D.C. Sepsis Misdiagnosis Lawyers

 At Paulson & Nace, PLLC, we help victims and their families by fighting on their behalf.
 We are well known throughout Washington, D.C. for our comprehensive guidance and aggressive courtroom techniques.
-We know that you and your family are frightened and overwhelmed; our team focuses on the fight so that you can focus on the healing process and on making sure your family is secure in the future.
+We know that you and your family are frightened and overwhelmed; our medical malpractice attorneys focus on the fight so that you can focus on the healing process and on making sure your family is secure in the future.

 Why sepsis is misdiagnosed

-Because sepsis develops as the result of another illness or infection, doctors may not always realize their patients’ symptoms are unrelated to the original infection.
+Because sepsis develops as the result of another illness or infection, doctors may misdiagnose their patients’ symptoms as unrelated to the original infection.
 According to the Mayo Clinic, the most common signs of sepsis include:

 - Mild to moderate fever, or a body temperature that is lower than normal